geopandas/contextily/README.md

 -----------------------------------------

 `contextily` is a small package to retrieve and write to disk tile maps from the internet into geospatial raster files.
+Bounding boxes can be passed in both WGS84 (`EPSG:4326`) and Spheric Mercator (`EPSG:3857`).
+See the notebook
-See the notebook `contextily_guide.ipynb` for usage.
+`contextily_guide.ipynb` for usage.

 [![Build Status](https://travis-ci.org/darribas/contextily.svg?branch=master)](https://travis-ci.org/darribas/contextily)